 The assumption that everyone should be Christian is more than bad manners, it is prejudice.
 It may just be stupid ignorance, but no one has the right to demand that others worship Christmas.
 And yes, for some it is not worshiping Jesus, it is worshiping Christmas.
 It is idolatry.

-We see this idolatry writ large in the right-wing propaganda pushing the claim of a “war on Christmas.”
+We see this idolatry writ large in the right-wing propaganda pushing the claim of a “war on Christmas” (2016 article) (2021 article).
 These idolaters demand that everyone worship Christmas and to have no other holiday before it.
 They declare it to be some kind of evil, seditious act to say “Happy Holidays” instead of “Merry Christmas.”
 Saying “Happy Holidays” is the common human decency of acknowledging that some people don’t worship Christmas.
 The “war on Christmas” dren is an attempt to create an atmosphere that intimidates non-fundamentalists into silence.
 That is more than not cool; that is disgusting.

-The phony war of evangelicals defending idolatry is a good reason why some people don’t like Christmas.
-When the holiday supposedly dedicated to good will toward others is weaponized to oppress others, that is just wrong.
+The war waged by evangelicals promulgating idolatry is a good reason why some people don’t like Christmas.
+When the holiday that is supposedly dedicated to good will toward others is weaponized to oppress others, that is just wrong.
 To call out and distance oneself from that disgusting hypocrisy is not being Mr. Scrooge, It’s being more Christlike than the fundamentalists.

 Okay, so what about Christmas 2?